 Skip: Donkey Rides

-These animals are tired and don’t wait your dead weight on their backs.
+These tired animals don’t want your dead weight on their backs.
 Full stop.
 In all seriousness, go get a scooter or moped if you want to have a little adventure, but a donkey isn’t going to do it.
 They can’t bring you to any place you can’t walk to and it’s often an overpriced experience.
 Skip the ride and get around the island other ways.

 Don’t Miss: Santorini Beaches

 Santorini isn’t known very much for its beaches.
 The cliffs and rocks are often so craggy it doesn’t make for ideal conditions.
 But of all the things to do in Santorini, we did love the private beach offered by the Vedema hotel, complete with loungers and straw parasols.
 The black sand of Perissa is smooth and the water clear for swimming all afternoon.

-Around the corner is the Red beach, made of red clay and dramatic falling rock faces that lead down to the sea.
-I had no idea this was on the island, and is often overlooked by tourists.
+Around the corner is the Red Beach, made of red clay and dramatic falling rock faces that lead down to the sea.
+I had no idea this was on the island, and it is often overlooked by tourists.
 Walk along the path leading to the beach, but pause for pretty views before heading to the sand.